hwwhww/consensus-specs/specs/_features/peerdas/das-core.md

 A node stores the custodied columns for the duration of the pruning period and responds to peer requests for samples on those columns.

 ### Public, deterministic selection

-The particular columns that a node custodies are selected pseudo-randomly as a function (`get_custody_lines`) of the node-id, epoch, and custody size -- importantly this function can be run by any party as the inputs are all public.
+The particular columns that a node custodies are selected pseudo-randomly as a function (`get_custody_lines`) of the node-id and custody size -- importantly this function can be run by any party as the inputs are all public.

-*Note*: increasing the `custody_size` parameter for a given `node_id` and `epoch` extends the returned list (rather than being an entirely new shuffle) such that if `custody_size` is unknown, the default `CUSTODY_REQUIREMENT` will be correct for a subset of the node's custody.
+*Note*: increasing the `custody_size` parameter for a given `node_id` extends the returned list (rather than being an entirely new shuffle) such that if `custody_size` is unknown, the default `CUSTODY_REQUIREMENT` will be correct for a subset of the node's custody.

-*Note*: Even though this function accepts `epoch` as an input, the function can be tuned to remain stable for many epochs depending on network/subnet stability requirements.
-There is a trade-off between the rigidity of the network and the depth to which a subnet can be utilized for recovery.
-To ensure subnets can be utilized for recovery, staggered rotation likely needs to happen on the order of the pruning period.

 ## Peer discovery